Partly Sunny with a High Near 37

 Tonight

-Mostly sunny, with a high near 48.
-Breezy, with a west southwest wind 11 to 21 mph, with gusts as high as 29 mph.
+Mostly cloudy, with a low around 31.
+Breezy, with a southwest wind 11 to 16 mph, with gusts as high as 23 mph.

 Wednesday

-Mostly sunny, with a high near 51.
-West wind 10 to 14 mph, with gusts as high as 20 mph.
+Mostly sunny, with a high near 48.
+Breezy, with a west wind 11 to 15 mph, with gusts as high as 21 mph.

 Wednesday Night

-Mostly clear, with a low around 27.
-West wind 6 to 8 mph.
+Mostly clear, with a low around 24.
+West wind around 7 mph.

 Thursday

-Mostly cloudy, with a high near 54.
-South southwest wind 5 to 7 mph.
+Mostly sunny, with a high near 48.
+Southwest wind 5 to 8 mph.

 Thursday Night